JieGH/about/VALENCIA2022/VALENCIA2022.md

 If you have SUMA-10, you can use it on these three transportation methods.

 #### 🚇 Taking metro.
-Metro has ticket gate, scan in once to get in.
-Scan out to get out.
+Metro has a ticket gate, scan in once to get in and scan out to get out.
 https://www.metrovalencia.es/en/

 ---

 #### 🚋 Taking tram

-Tram doesn't have a ticket gate, **scan at station** before boarding.
+Tram doesn't have a ticket gate, **scan at the station** before boarding.
 No need to scan out when leaving.

 **No ticket sale on board.
 No scanner on board.**